SomeGTAVCCodes/GTA-Vice-City-PS2/README.md

       - The snake fix Widescreen version worked a bit but is weird and cannot be ported
       - addresses used some of them make no sense.
       - Super Widescreen by TKBS inverts the image, flips it upside..
 No idea why -- that was my attempt to port.
-      - PeterD's Replied regarding Widescreen with some info.
+      - PeterD's Replied regarding Widescreen with some info but i am not able to port 40 lines of stuff to this version.

    2. Joker Commands
       - Even though i made them for 2003, i cannot port them to 2002/2003 Hybrid Version.. - Which makes activatign and de-activating patches a bit annoying.
       -